Skip to main content

 Can I apply to more than one workshop?

 Absolutely.
 You may apply to as many workshops as you like.
-Just keep in mind that there’s a non-refundable application fee of $25 for each workshop you apply to, AND if you are accepted into a workshop, you’ll be accepted into that ONE workshop only (which will last the entire week).
+Just keep in mind that there’s a non-refundable application fee of $25 for each workshop you apply to, AND if you are accepted into a workshop, you’ll be accepted into that ONE workshop only.
 Only the application fee for that ONE workshop will count toward tuition.

 Additionally, please know that we may choose to place you in a different workshop than the one you applied to if we feel that your work is better suited to another faculty member.
-If we feel this way, we will reach out to you to let you know and to give you our reasons, and you will ultimately have final say.
+If we feel this way, we will reach out to you to let you know and to give you our reasons, and you will ultimately have final say as to whether or not you wish to participate.

 What kind of writing should I submit in my application?

 We accept applicants based on the strength and/or potential of a writing sample.
-You may submit your best work, published or unpublished, or you may submit a work in progress that you plan to have workshopped if accepted.
-It’s up to you.
-In the application, you will have a chance to tell us what kind of writing you’ve submitted and why.
+Please submit your best unpublished work, the work that you plan to have workshopped if accepted.
 For formatting guidelines, please see our applications page starting August 1.

 Is the manuscript submitted with the application the same one that will be used in workshop?